Rebuilding of London Act 1666

 The fire of London in 1666 was a key moment in British history and building standards.
 The Great Fire of London in September 1666 destroyed over 13,000 houses and 87 churches.
 It covered 436 acres of the City of London.
 This fire showed the dangers of uncontrolled building.
 Parliament responded by passing the Rebuilding of London Act in 1667.
 This Act set up the first complete building regulation system in England.

 This important law brought in several key principles.
 These principles remain basic to building control today.
 The Act required that all new building construction must be built in brick or stone.
-Timber was banned.
-Thatched roofs were banned.
-This greatly reduced fire risk.
-The Act also set standard building heights and width of streets for different types of streets.
-This created a more organized city layout.
-Buildings had to be at least four inches from the front of next-door structures.
-This helped prevent fire spread.
+Timber and thatched roofs were banned, greatly reducing fire risk.
+The Act also set standard building heights and street widths for different types of streets, creating a more organized city layout.
+Buildings had to be at least four inches from the front of next-door structures, helping prevent fire spread.

 The 1666 Act changed things from local arrangements with masons and carpenters to systematic, legally binding building standards.
 It showed that good building control needed more than just regulations on paper.
 It also needed proper enforcement and qualified professionals to oversee compliance.
-This created the power for official inspection and enforcement.
-It appointed surveyors to make sure buildings comply with the regulations.
+This created the power for official inspection and enforcement, appointing surveyors to make sure buildings complied with the regulations.

 The 1770s